-- Remove from heat and add the sugar to the warm butter.
-Stir gently, then stir n the oil and vanilla until blended.
-Add the eggs gradually, stirring with a spoon or scraper until blended.
-Add the flour mixture and stir until blended, then add the walnuts and chocolate chips.
+- Remove from heat and add the cocoa powder and sugar to the warm butter.
+Stir well, then stir in the oil and vanilla until blended.
+Add the eggs one at a time, stirring with a spoon or scraper until blended.
+Add the salt and baking powder and stir until blended, the add the flour and beat by hand about 30 strokes.
+Add the walnuts and chocolate chips.

 - Lift from pan and cut into squares.